Amit Shilo

 “How do individuals and societies create and sustain values?
 Can these values be made more equitable?”

 I have been preoccupied with versions of these ethical and political, but also literary questions for decades.
 They have led me to work on the societally disruptive aspects of Athenian tragedy (especially Aeschylus), Plato, Homer, and Greek political thinkers.
 Other research topics include Seneca, the Hebrew Bible, and Kafka.
-In each field I bring to bear modern debates over ethical philosophy in literature, political philosophy (especially in reaction to “political theology”), and a wide range of theorists and critics.
+In each field I bring to bear modern debates over ethical philosophy in literature, political philosophy, and the work of a wide range of theorists and critics.
+In the current era of immense violence and oppression, I have been working on responsible activism with stakeholders as well as scholarship that seeks new ways of addressing problems and living in mutual flourishing.

 Having traveled, worked, and studied, mostly around NYC and Europe after college (NYU, English Lit./History), I received my Ph.D. in Classics (also from NYU, 2012).
 There I worked as a Language Lecturer (2012-13) before a postdoctoral fellowship at Harvard’s Mahindra Humanities Center (2013-14), from which I joined UCSB.